 Importantly at the beginning, according to the CMDh guideline, all registration procedures for medicinal products, which are directly connected with COVID-19 treatment, or which are considered as critical due to the COVID-19 pandemic, will be prioritized and expedited.

 Furthermore, in certain cases, start or restart of procedure for medicinal products registered in European procedures may be delayed.
-Application for procedure delay may be submitted by the Applicant, but also by RMS or CMS if this is in the interest of the Applicant.
+Application for procedure delay may be submitted by the Applicant, but also by Reference Member State (RMS) or Concerned Member States (CMS) if this is in the interest of the Applicant.

 What is more, CMDh enabled two more possibilities of timeline delay for DCP/MRP/RUP, renewal and post-registration type II variation procedures – “freezing” and “rolling back”.

 “Freezing” shall be understood as the timetable holding at the same procedure Day as it is, and then restarting it as soon as the responses will be received, or as soon as the RMS Assessment Report will be finalized.
 Such solution may be crucial in case of absence of some documents required for the registration procedure of the medicinal product, for example lack of GMP certificate – due to the pandemic, GMP Inspection may be hindered, which will result in the impossibility of GMP certificate issuance.

 Of course, due to the restrictions caused by COVID-19, period of validity of the GMP certificates was automatically extended until the end of 2021.
 However, the above-mentioned problem still exists and affects the manufacturers who have never been audited and therefore do not have a GMP certificate, the validity of which could be extended.

 “Freezing” is envisaged to be used shortly before the end of a procedure, therefore in the final phase of registration procedure.